Medicare Supplement Insurance — Wisconsin

-Wisconsin Medicare Supplemental Insurance is currently available through State Farm®.
-Details about rates, quotes, coverage, policies, and benefits are listed below.
-State Farm has different plans to help you choose the plan to best fit your needs.
-Please read a brief description of the Medicare Supplemental Insurance in Wisconsin.
+Wisconsin Medicare Supplement Insurance is currently available through State Farm® Mutual Automobile Insurance Company.
+Details about coverage, policies, and benefits are listed below.
+State Farm has different plans available.
+Please read a brief description of the Medicare Supplement Insurance in Wisconsin to help you choose the plan to best fit your needs.

 Get a Health Quote

-State Farm Medicare Supplement insurance is designed to cover the gaps in Medicare, helping to pay deductibles and coinsurance or copayment amounts not covered by the Original Medicare Plan.
+State Farm Medicare Supplement insurance is designed to cover the gaps in Medicare, helping to pay deductibles, coinsurance and copayment amounts not covered by the Original Medicare Plan.
 Once you have a Medicare Supplement Plan, both your plan and the Original Medicare Plan help pay your covered medical expenses, lowering your out-of-pocket costs and giving you the confidence that your health insurance needs are met.

 A brief description of the Plans available in your state and the coverage provided by the Plans follows.

 Basic Medicare Supplement Policy

 - Part A coinsurance, plus coverage for 365 days after Medicare hospital benefits end

 - Part A inpatient mental health coverage for 175 days (lifetime) after Medicare inpatient benefits end